 We are particularly nervous about Emerging Market billionaires who become politically connected and advantaged.
-Political connections can provide tailwinds but we find it very difficult to predict, as and when, such winds may alter course.
-At present, media in China is mostly closed to foreign competition but should the increasingly powerful Chairman of everything, Xi Jinping, feel threatened, or simply so inclined, circumstance could quickly change.
+Political connections can provide tailwinds but we find it very difficult to predict, if and when, such winds may alter course.
+At present, media in China is mostly closed to foreign competition but should the increasingly powerful Chairman of everything, Xi Jinping, feel threatened, or simply be so inclined, circumstances could quickly change.
 We remember too well what happened to the share price of Russian company Yukos when its CEO fell out of political favour.
 He who giveth can taketh away!
 In addition to politicians, society provides a license to operate which, as in the case with Facebook, can be harmed if it is deemed to be overly intrusive or misused.
 Despite such apparent risks, Chinese internet companies have proven to be extremely popular.
 In 2017 they doubled in value and are collectively worth more than US$1 trillion in market capitalisation.
 Their substance is poor but their form is good with strong operating and share price momentum.
 For many investors this presents interesting behavioural challenges.

 Chris McGoldrick is a member of the Sustainable Funds Group investment team at Stewart Investors, a semi-autonomous business unit within Colonial First State Global Asset Management, a sponsor of Cuffelinks.
-This article is general information and does not consider the circumstances of any individual.
+This article is for general information and does not consider the circumstances of any individual.

 For more articles and papers from CFSGAM, please click here.